-Hepatitis C can be a lifelong condition.
-But you can manage how it affects you.
-Discussing your health with your doctor and loved ones can help.
+Hepatitis C: Getting SupportHepatitis C can be a lifelong condition if not treated, but it is curable.
+You can manage how it affects you.
+Discussing your health with your healthcare provider and loved ones can help.
 So can taking steps to help keep yourself healthy.
 You'll find that hepatitis C doesn't have to control your life.

-American Liver Foundation 800-465-4837 www.liverfoundation.org
+American Liver Foundation: 800-465-4837 www.liverfoundation.org

-Centers for Disease Control and Prevention 800-232-4636 www.cdc.gov/hepatitis
+Centers for Disease Control and Prevention: 800-232-4636 www.cdc.gov/hepatitis

-HCV Advocate www.hcvadvocate.org
+HCV Advocate: www.hcvadvocate.org

-Hepatitis Foundation International 800-891-0707 www.hepfi.org
+Hepatitis Foundation International: 800-891-0707 www.hepfi.org